ClassicBoost/FNF-Oshawott-Beta/README.md

-Due to technical issues HScript is temporary disabled

-This is currently in a alpha state of the 0.7.1h port, there may be bugs
+# FNF VS Oshawott BETA Build
+This is a beta version of a known mod called VS Oshawott that I've help contributed to during it's mid stages.
+By the near the end of mod's devlopment (before V1 is released) the entire build was completely changed, I didn't want my work to go to waste so here you go.

 # Friday Night Funkin' - Psych Forever Engine
+_Due to technical issues HScript is temporary disabled_

+_This is currently in a alpha state of the 0.7.1h port, there may be bugs_
+<br><br>

 Based on Psych Engine

 Psych Forever is a long project started when Psych Engine blew up (or 0.4.2) and had gone through many changes as time went on.
 Now with a Definitive Edition of v5 containing new content.